SeanCurtis-TRI/git_cloc/README.md

 Prerequisites
 -------------

-- This uses Python 2.7.
+- This uses Python 2.7 with the following modules:
+    - `numpy`
+    - `argcomplete`
-- It uses the module `argcomplete`.
-Options to install:
+    - Options to install:
-    - `pip install argcomplete`
+      - `pip install MODULE_NAME`
-    - `sudo apt install python-argcomplete`
+      - `sudo apt install python-MODULE_NAME`
 - It makes use of the `cloc` project which can be cloned from [https://github.com/AlDanial/cloc](https://github.com/AlDanial/cloc)
     - This must contain at least commit `cbd39bc`.
+    - It assumes that the `cloc` command is visible in the execution path.